kinoute/hivacruz-sublime-theme/README.md

 ![](./screenshots/markdown.png)

-## Pull Requests

-Feel free to submit changes to the color scheme.
-It's a work in progress and it lacks some features.
-Some are:

-* Better colors for incremental diff (at the moment I disabled it with `"mini_diff": false`)
-* Better colors for Markdown (through Markdown Editing package or by itself?)

  ## Same theme in other apps

  I made similar themes with the same colours for different applications.
 Here there are: